Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Method

-where $\mY$ is the template that has been aligned with the target object and rasterized and $\lambda$ is a scalar that controls the influence fo the second loss. $\mL_{ce}$ is a standard cross entropy loss whose minimization promotes similarity between the rasterized template $\mY$ and the segmentation $\hat{\mY}$. $\mL_{mse}$ is a voxel-wise mean squared error in which the individual voxels are given weights $W^{mse}_{i,j,k}$ whose value is high within a distance $d$ from boundaries in $\mY$ and low elsewhere.

-In this scheme, the primary task is to minimize $\mL_{ce}$ to guarantee that the segmentation is roughly correct and, at inference time, we only use the first U-Net, which we will refer to as our {\it core network}.
-To obtain the final segmentation, we threshold $\hat{\mY}$ using a threshold parameter $\gamma$, whose influence is depicted by the bottom row of Fig. ~\ref{fig:lambda_effect}
+where $\mY$ is the rasterized template fitted to the target object and $\lambda$ is a scalar that controls the influence of the second loss. $\mL_{ce}$ is a standard cross entropy loss whose minimization promotes similarity between the rasterized template $\mY$ and the segmentation $\hat{\mY}$. $\mL_{mse}$ is a voxel-wise mean squared error in which the individual voxels are given weights $W^{mse}_{i,j,k}$ whose value is high within a distance $d$ from boundaries in $\mY$ and low elsewhere.
+At inference time, we only use the first U-Net, which we will refer to as our {\it core network}, and obtain the final segmentation by thresholding its output $\hat{\mY}$ using a threshold $\gamma$.

-However, because the template can only be expected to provide a coarse depiction of the object, this does not suffice.
-To train this core network to produce accurate boundaries, we also minimize $\mL_{mse}$, which serves as a secondary task.
-As shown in Fig.~\ref{fig:sketch}, minimizing $\mL_{ce}$ alone would result in boundaries in $\hat{\mY}$ that are exactly those of the template while minimizing $\mL_{mse}$ alone would produce boundaries that present in the image but are not necessarily the ones we are looking for.
-Minimizing a properly weighted sum of the two yields segmentations that conform to the template while matching actual image boundaries, as illustrated by Fig.~\ref{fig:lambda_effect}.
-Image reconstruction has also been used in~\cite{Duque20} to improve segmentation.
-However, this approach relies on a low dimensional latent variable as input to the reconstruction module instead of the full-size segmentation $\hat{\mY}$.
+Minimizing $\mL_{ce}$ during training ensures that the segmentations will be roughly correct.
+However, because the template can only be expected to provide a coarse depiction of the object, this is not enough.
+We therefore also minimize $\mL_{mse}$ to force the network to yield accurate boundaries.
+Fig.~\ref{fig:lambda} illustrates the influence of the $\gamma$ and $\lambda$ parameters on a real image.
+In practice, the results are insensitive to how they are chosen over a wide range.
+However, minimizing $\mL_{ce}$ alone ($\lambda$=0) produces boundaries in $\hat{\mY}$ that are exactly those of the template while minimizing $\mL_{mse}$ alone ($\lambda$=1000) yields boundaries that exist in the image but are not necessarily those we are looking for.
+Minimizing a properly weighted sum of the two yields segmentations that conform to the template while matching actual image boundaries.